GRH-BCI/BCI-Paint/README.md

 7. Develop a prototype paint program that works with keyboard input.
 8. Integrate the program with the BCI software.
 9. Test the program and refine the features as necessary.

+# Attributions:

+## Images:

+Images from the following sources are used in the program:

+* Paint Palette Icon: <a href="https://www.flaticon.com/free-icons/painting" title="painting icons">Painting icons created by Freepik - Flaticon</a>